osvenskan/sysv_ipc/USAGE.md

 #### Message Queue Limits

 Python programmers can usually remain blissfully ignorant of memory allocation issues.
-Unfortunately, a combination of factors makes them relevant when dealing with System V message queues.
+Unfortunately, a combination of factors makes them relevant when dealing with System V message queues. [**Update 2026**: I wrote these notes 17 years ago, so the operating systems they reference are out of date, and their newer versions might behave very differently.
+I leave the notes here as a demonstration of the system-specific limits one should be aware of.]

 **Some implementations impose extremely stingy limits.** For instance, many BSDish systems (including Mac) limit queues to 2048 bytes.
 Note that that's the *total queue size*, not the message size.
 Two 1k messages would fill the queue.